Suphankanlaya: Thai narrative

 According to the common narrative in Thailand, in 1571, Suphankanlaya agreed to marry Bayinnaung to become one of his minor wives.
 This bond, too, should consolidate her father's allegiance to the Burmese king.
 Her brothers, instead, could return home.
 She had two children with Bayinnaung.
 After the king's death in 1581, she became the wife of his son and successor Nanda.
 In 1584, her father revolted against Nanda.
 He revoked the oath of allegiance to the Burmese king and it came to war.
 After her father's death in 1590, her brother Naresuan carried on the fight.
 In 1593, Naresuan defeated and killed Nanda's son Mingyi Swa in a legendary duel on elephants' backs.
 When Nanda learnt of his son's death, according to the common narrative in Thailand, he became enraged and struck Suphankanlaya, who was eight months pregnant with his child, dead.

 Burmese records

 The Burmese chronicles mention her only in passing.
-According to the records, her title was Bya Eindra Dewi (ဗြဣန္ဒဒေဝီ, /my/) and her personal name was Amyoyon (အမျိုးရုံ, /my/).
+According to the records, her title was Bra Inda Devi or Phra Indra Devi (ဗြဣန္ဒဒေဝီ, /my/) and her personal name was Amyoyon (အမျိုးရုံ, /my/).
 She was presented to the king at the Pegu court on 22 January 1567.
 They had a daughter named Min A-Htwe (မင်းအထွေး, /my/).
 Moreover, the chronicles make no mention of her subsequent marriage to Nanda.
 Her name does not appear in the chronicles' list of queens, junior queens or concubines of Nanda.